Chinese labels flock to Paris to go global in haute couture - ExBulletin

 Chinese labels flock to Paris to go global in haute couture

-PARIS, October 6 (Reuters) – Chinese fashion brands including Shang Xia, Icicle and Fosun Fashion Group are embracing Paris as a springboard for their international ambitions, opening flagship stores in the city and hiring French designers to hone their credentials.
+Chinese fashion brands, including Shang Xia, Icicle and Fosun Fashion Group, are embracing Paris as a springboard for their international ambitions, opening flagship stores in the city and hiring French designers to polish their credentials.

 Chinese brands are looking to expand overseas, triggering a trend of establishing new brands in the country with the aim of international growth, said Yishu Wang, co-founder of Half a World, a company that offers marketing advice to brands looking to expand overseas.